Originally posted April 17, 2016. Last updated January 1, 2020.

-Our paleo fish tacos and coleslaw are made with cod or halibut (use a flaky white fish), and they are best when you prepare the seasoning mix and let them marinate for at least one hour before you cook the fish.
+We always make our fish tacos with cod or halibut (use a flaky white fish), and they are best when you prepare the seasoning mix and let them marinate for at least one hour before you cook the fish.
 It’s a simple blend of spices that yields a masterful flavor punch.
-The coleslaw is made without mayo, and is a light, zesty, and crunchy topper to your tacos.
-Now I just need Siete Family Foods to make me some tortilla chips to make this meal complete!
-Hint, hint, wink!
+The coleslaw is made without mayo, and is a light, zesty, and crunchy topper to the tacos.
+Plus, it’s a great way to sneak in some extra veggies!

 - 1 package of Siete tortillas (or you can use corn tortillas if you eat them or lettuce shells for low carb/keto and Whole30)

 - 2 cups cabbage – shredded green and/or purple (we buy a bag of already shredded organic green and purple cabbage at Trader Joe’s)